suhas-rk/Lisp-final/README.md

 ## Instruction to run the program

-Clone this repository and execute the following commands to do a dry run to get analytics
+Clone this repository and execute the following command:

 ```bash
 ./compile.sh <path to lisp file>